-Unit Title Maintain the health, hygiene, safety and Unit Reference security of the working environment Y/502/9569 BIIAB Reference MSH3 Level 3 Credit Value 4 GLH 27 Learning Outcome- The learner Assessment Criteria- The learner will: can: Be able to maintain the health, hygiene, safety and security of the working environment 1.1.
+Unit Title Maintain the health, hygiene, safety and security of the working environment Unit Reference Y/502/9569 BIIAB Reference MSH3 Level 3 Credit Value 4 GLH 27 Learning Outcome- The learner will: Assessment Criteria- The learner can Be able to maintain the health, hygiene, safety and security of the working environment 1.1.
 Obtain information on the health, hygiene, safety and security procedures in own area of responsibility 1.2.
 Ensure colleagues have relevant information on the health, hygiene, safety and security issues within own area of responsibility 1.3.
 Inform colleagues about the importance of following health, hygiene, safety and security procedures 1.4.
-Check that colleagues follow the health, hygiene, safety and security procedures in own area of responsibility 1.5.
-Monitor own area of responsibility for risks to heath, hygiene, safety and security 1.6.
+Check that colleagues follow the health, hygiene, safety and security procedures in own area of responsibility Monitor own area of responsibility for risks to heath, hygiene, safety and security

+1.6.
 Deal with risks and accidents promptly, following organisational and legal requirements for safeguarding customers and staff 1.7.
-Follow organisational procedures when recording or reporting risks and any health, hygiene, safety or security action taken 1.8.
-Pass on information about health, hygiene, safety or security procedures are working 1.9.
+Follow organisational procedures when recording or reporting risks and any health,

+1.8. hygiene, safety or security action taken Pass on information about health, hygiene, safety or security procedures are working 1.9.
 Recommend improvements for health, hygiene, safety or security procedures Understand the importance of maintaining the health, hygiene, safety and security of the working environment 2.1.
 Identify the statutory authorities that enforce the health, hygiene and safety laws and regulations 2.2.
-Explain the implications of breaking the law on health, hygiene and safety for-individuals- organisation 2.3.
+Explain the implications of breaking the law on health, hygiene and safety for- individuals- organisation 2.3.
 Describe the main areas of health, hygiene and safety laws and regulations for own area of responsibility 2.4.
-Describe the organisation's health, hygiene, safety and security procedures for ow of responsibility 2.5.
-Describe own responsibilities for health, hygiene, safety, and security 2.6.
-Explain the importance of making sure permanent and temporary staff are aware of relevant procedures 2.7.
-Explain how to communicate with colleagues in issues relating to health, hygiene, safety, and security 2.8.
-Identifying the person responsible in the organisation for first aid, health, hygiene, safety and security and their responsibilities 2.9.
+Describe the organisation's health, hygiene, safety and security procedures for ow of responsibility r for first aid, health, hygiene, safety and security and their responsibilities 2.9.
 Explain the organisation's emergency procedures 2.10.
 Describe the evacuation procedures that relate to own area of responsibility 2.11.
 Describe the procedures that should be followed when recording and storing information about health, hygiene, safety and security 2.12.
 Describe the procedures that should be followed when making recommendations about health, hygiene, safety and security 2.13.
-Identify who to make recommendations to regarding health, hygiene, safety and security 3.
-Understand how to maintain the health, hygiene, safety and security of the working environment 3.1.
-Identify information about health, hygiene, safety and security that should be recorded and stored 3.2.
-Identify other people and organisations who need to have access to information about health, hygiene, safety and security 3.3.
-Identify the information on health, hygiene, safety and security that external authorities may need to access 3.4.
-Identify the potential health, hygiene, safety and security hazards that exist, or may exist, in owr า area of respor nsibilit У
+Identify who to make recommendations to regarding health, hygiene, safety and security